Skip to contents

 # rounding numeric variables

-mutate(across(is.numeric, ~round(.x, 4) ) ) |>
+mutate(across(where(is.numeric), ~ round(.x, 4) ) ) |>

 # removing NAs